jorispos/conceptorsteering/README.md

-# conceptorsteering
+# Conceptor Steering
-Attempting to steet the behaviour of a GPT-2XL model using conceptors
+Attempting to steer the behavior of a GPT-2XL model using Conceptors.
+Inspired by the recent discoveries in activation engineering/steering.